csmertx/csmertx.github.io/content/About/csmertx.md

 # CSx: Csmertx

-> CSx is a CS hobby website with a little bin of fun mixed in with a little bit of documentation.
+> This site is a 🔗 [CS](https://en.wikipedia.org/wiki/Computer_science "Computer Science") hobby website with a little bin of fun mixed in with a little bit of documentation.

 > Likes: 🔗 [Pork Cutlet Bowl](https://www.youtube.com/watch?v=n-R5R59jiys "YouTube \ Deku's Katsudon from My Hero Academia - MIDORIYA'S FAVOURITE FOOD!?")